Al Gore

 Albert Arnold Gore Jr. (born March 31, 1948) is an American former politician, businessman, and environmentalist who served as the 45th vice president of the United States from 1993 to 2001 under President Bill Clinton.
-A member of the Democratic Party, he previously represented Tennessee in both houses of the United States Congress, first as a member of the U.S. House of Representatives from 1977 to 1985, and then as a U.S. senator from 1985 to 1993.
-Gore was the Democratic nominee for president of the United States in the 2000 presidential election, which he lost to George W. Bush despite winning the popular vote.
-(Note: Presidential elections in the U.S. are decided via the electoral college.
-Gore won the national popular vote, but lost the electoral college, thereby losing the election to Bush.)
+A member of the Democratic Party, he previously represented Tennessee in both houses of the U.S. Congress, first as a member of the U.S. House of Representatives from 1977 to 1985, and then as a U.S. senator from 1985 to 1993.
+Gore was the Democratic nominee in the 2000 presidential election, losing to Republican nominee George W. Bush.

 The son of politician Albert Gore Sr., Gore was raised in Tennessee and Washington, D.C., where he was born.
-After graduating from Harvard University and serving in the United States Army, he quit law school to run as a representative for Tennessee's 4th congressional district in 1976.
+After graduating from Harvard University and serving in the U.S. Army, he quit law school to run as a representative for Tennessee's 4th congressional district in 1976.
 Gore was re-elected three times before running for U.S. Senate in 1984, winning re-election in 1990.
 He was considered a moderate and an "Atari Democrat".
 Gore served as vice president during the Clinton administration from 1993 to 2001, defeating then-incumbents George H. W. Bush and Dan Quayle in 1992, and Bob Dole and Jack Kemp in 1996, and was the first Democrat to serve two full terms as vice president since John Nance Garner.
 As of 2025, Gore's 1990 re-election remains the last time Democrats won a Senate election in Tennessee.